ryanchmelir/ryanchmelir.github.io/_posts/2024-03-08-FleetFinances.md

 ## Data Preparation

-This dataset was pulled from [Kaggle](https://www.kaggle.com/datasets/syednaveed05/logistics-fleet-data), and includes 5 total tables in a Dimension/Fact schema.
-Here is an entity relationship diagram that describes the dataset:
+This dataset was pulled from [Kaggle](https://www.kaggle.com/datasets/syednaveed05/logistics-fleet-data), and includes 3 dimension tables and 2 fact tables.
+Below is an entity relationship diagram I created to describe the tables and schema:

 ![Desktop View](/assets/img/projects/FleetFinances/diagram.png){: width="1893" height="1196" }